wem/vertx-redis-client-heimdall/README.md

 about the kind of error.

 ## Contribution and bug reports
 Both is very welcome. :) ...
-Have fun
+Have fun.